-As defined by North America Scholastic Esports Federation (NASEF), Esports, also known as electronic sports, is a form of competition that is facilitated through computer gaming.
+As defined by North America Scholastic Esports Federation (NASEF), Esports, also known as electronic sports, is a form of competition facilitated through computer gaming.
 Most commonly, Esports takes the form of organized, multiplayer online video game competitions.
 These competitions often incorporate live broadcasts with commentary and award prize money to competitors.
-Esports is also one of the fastest growing sports in the world.
+Esports is also one of the fastest-growing sports in the world.

 Why Esports in High School?

-The single most important question that we considered when determining if this would be the right program for CBC: Can this program be beneficial to our students?
+The most critical question we considered when determining if this would be the right program for CBC: Can this program benefit our students?